The Smithy is part of a sensitively renovated farm, which combines rural charm with stylish design.

 There is underfloor heating throughout.

-The Smithy at West Lyham adjoins The Stables at West Lyham which is a holiday cottage sleeping four guests.
-The garden areas are shared.
-A further property called The Steading is also under development.
+The Smithy at West Lyham adjoins The Stables at West Lyham, which is another holiday cottage sleeping four guests.
+The lawned garden areas are shared.

 The local village of Chatton (1.5 miles) is a short drive or thirty-minute walk away.
 Stop by The Percy Arms Hotel for a drink or something to eat.
 They serve food all day and their Sunday roast dinners are well-known locally.